 <<Read time: 3.5 minutes>>

-September 25, 1919, a trajectory-changing telegram arrived at Fort D.A.
+A trajectory-changing telegram arrived at Fort D.A.
 Russell, announcing Cheyenne would be a major stop in the “Transcontinental Reliability and Endurance Test.”
 The event was a race of 80 government-owned aircraft across the country and back, the first of its kind in the United States.
 The problem?
 Cheyenne had no airfield – and the facility needed to be completed by October 8, a mere two weeks later!

-With the Great War (WWI) freshly finished, civilian use of airplanes increased.
+With the Great War freshly finished, civilian use of airplanes increased.
 Expansion of the airmail service nationwide rapidly became a priority.
-Wyoming senators went to bat for Cheyenne to beat off those clamoring to make Denver the mid-country stop for the new Transcontinental Air Mail Route.
+Wyoming senators went to bat for Cheyenne to beat off those clamoring to make Denver the mid-country stop for the new Transcontinental AirMail Route.
 The residents of Cheyenne came together and funded plans to expand Wales Field and add infrastructure for the mail system, even without final approval from the government.
-However, July 25, 1920, bad news arrived from the War Department – the land at Fort Russell was being reallocated for additional living quarters and the airstrip could not be used for the airmail program.
+However, on July 25, 1920, bad news arrived from the War Department – the land at Fort Russell was being reallocated for additional living quarters, and the airstrip could not be used for the airmail program.
 Cheyenne ran the risk of losing this prestigious designation to Denver.